wcwhite71/Adama-William/README.md

    - Check if Palindrome - Checks if the string entered by the user is a palindrome.
 That is that it reads the same forwards as backwards like “racecar”

-   - Chat translator for Whatsapp -- can make one much better than Google translate :laughing:
+   - Chat translator for Whatsapp -- can make one much better than Google translate :laughing:, yes we can talk about that but can try to provide different feature whatsapp doesnt have so it can be interesting.

 ### Algorithms